szhsin/react-transition-state/README.md

 ## Why?

-Inspired by the [React Transition Group](https://github.com/reactjs/react-transition-group), this tiny library allows you to easily perform animations/transitions of your React component in a [fully controlled](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#common-bugs-when-using-derived-state) manner, using a Hook API.
+Inspired by the [React Transition Group](https://github.com/reactjs/react-transition-group), this tiny library helps you easily perform animations/transitions of your React component in a [fully controlled](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#common-bugs-when-using-derived-state) manner, using a Hook API.

 - 🍭 Working with both CSS animation and transition.
 - 🔄 Moving React components in and out of DOM seamlessly.
 - 🚫 Using no [derived state](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html).
 - 🚀 Efficient: each state transition results in at most one extract render for your component.
-- 🤏 Tiny: ideal for both component libraries and applications.
+- 🤏 Tiny: [~0.7KB](https://bundlephobia.com/package/react-transition-state) and no dependencies, ideal for both component libraries and applications.

 🤔 Not convinced?
 [See a comparison with _React Transition Group_](#comparisons-with-react-transition-group)